Male Mahadeshwara Hills

-Male Mahadeshwara Betta (Kannada: ಮಲೆ ಮಹದೇಶ್ವರ (also ಮಾದೇಶ್ವರ))is a pilgrim town located in the Hanur taluk of Chamarajanagar district of southern Karnataka.
+Male Mahadeshwara Betta (Hill), is a pilgrim town located in the Hanur taluk of Chamarajanagar district of southern Karnataka.
 It is situated at about 150 km from Mysuru and about 210 km from Bengaluru.
 The ancient and sacred temple of Sri Male Mahadeshwara is a pilgrim centre where Mahadeshwara lived, practiced medicine as Sidda, taught ahimsa to people in and around the seven hills.
 It draws lakhs of pilgrims from the states of Karnataka and Tamil Nadu.
 The area of the present temple surroundings is 155.57 acre.
 In addition, the temple has lands at Talabetta, Haleyuru and Indiganatha villages.
 Amidst dense forest, the temple attracts not only the pilgrims but also nature lovers.
 The height of the hill is about 3000 feet above sea level.

+Junje Gowda is the legendary builder of the Male Mahadeshwara temple in hanur taluk of Chamarajanagara District.
+He was a local landlord belonging to the Kuruba community and a devotee of Shri Mahadeshwara Swamy.

 The Lord Sri Mahadeshwara is believed to be the incarnation of Lord Shiva.
 Historical evidences suggest that the Saint Mahadeshwara must have lived during the 15th century.
 About 600 years ago, he came here to perform penance and it is believed that he is still performing penance in the temple's Garbha Gudi in the form of a Linga.
 The Linga, worshipped now in the Garbha Gudi, is a self-manifested (swayambhu) one.
 Sri Male Mahadeshwara Swamy was moving on a tiger known as Huli Vahana (Tiger as a vehicle) and performed a number of miracles around the Betta to save the people and saints living there.
 The Lord Sri Mahadeshwara's miracles are sometimes sung by the village folk in Janapada Style.